The Commercial tab

 • Sale price = agreed sale price if set, otherwise advertised price.

 Vehicles with no cost rows or no sale price don't contribute to margin figures.
+Because the calculation is the same one used on each vehicle, the totals here line up with the per-vehicle figures.

 Why numbers might look off